Cerebral Palsy and Epilepsy Explained

 Here is a list of some of the different ways epileptic seizures present themselves:

-Epilepsy can often be treated antiepileptic medication to limit or stop them from happening.
+Epilepsy can often be treated with antiepileptic medication to limit or stop seizures from happening.
 However, some individuals can experience intense side effects from the medications, such as struggling to form and express their thoughts.

 If a known brain injury is causing the seizures, surgery might also be an option, but it is not without its risks.
-Be sure to speak with your doctor about the different treatment options and the benefits and risks associated with each.
+Be sure to speak with your doctor about the different treatment options and their benefits and risks.

 Legal Help for Cerebral Palsy and Epilepsy

-Because cerebral palsy and epilepsy can be caused by a birth injury, financial compensation may be available to you to help pay for your child’s medication, treatment, therapy and special needs costs.
-Contact the Birth Injury Justice Center today at 800-914-1562 to get a free medical case review.
+Because cerebral palsy and epilepsy can be caused by a birth injury, financial compensation may be available to you to help pay for your child’s medication, treatment, therapy, and special needs costs.
+Contact the Birth Injury Justice Center today at (800) 914-1562 or get a free case review right now.
 You may be able to pursue legal action and get the help your child needs.